rajatgupta24/website-2/src/content/docs/gitpod-dedicated/guides/getting-started.md

 **A.** Please contact your Gitpod account manager for assistance.
 There is some flexibility to the CIDR range used internally by Gitpod.

 **Q.** Why two templates?
-**A.** The `infrastructure-creation-role-template.json` CloudFormation template is used to create a role with the minimum permissions required to install and update Gitpod Dedicated.
+**A.** The `gitpod-role` CloudFormation template is used to create a role with the minimum permissions required to install and update Gitpod Dedicated.
 This role and its policies are used to install the second Cloudformation template.

-**Q.** Can the stack created by `infrastructure-creation-role-template.json` be deleted after executing the `<company>-gitpod-template.json`?
+**Q.** Can the stack created by `gitpod-role` be deleted after executing the `<company>-gitpod-template.json`?
-**A.** No, the stack created by `infrastructure-creation-role-template.json` should be maintained.
-The role created is also used when updates are provided to the `<company>-gitpod-template.jsonn` template.
+**A.** No, the stack created by `gitpod-role` should be maintained.
+The role created is also used when updates are provided to the `<company>-gitpod-template.json` template.
 For more details on infrastructure updates, please see [Deployment and Updates](/docs/gitpod-dedicated/background/deployment-updates).

 **Q.** What happens if my Cloudformation stack fails to install?
 **A.** If the stack fails to install, you should delete the stack and try again.
 There are a few resources that need to be cleaned up manually before you attempt another installation.
 See [Deleting your Gitpod installation](/docs/gitpod-dedicated/guides/deleting-your-gitpod-installation) for details.